backlineint/webcomponents-wtf/slides/presentation.md

 # An example - caniuse

+^ Web components in the wild as well

 ---

-# Using a web component
+# I should build one.

+^ What have I been lookinga at forever...
+Show storybook gif

+---

+# How would you use it?

 * NPM Install the thing
 * A custom element
 * The Shadow DOM
   * Drop it into a MAGA style website

+^ A codepen that uses it.

 ---

-# Building a web component
+# Building The Election Tracker - Vanilla JS

 * election tracker example

+^ May need to experiment with <template> here to make code less awful.

 ---

-# Buildless steps
+# steps

 * Hello world - just render text to the screen
   * Limitation - Sure would like to use templating
   * What happened to the template spec?
+Homework.
 * Take in and render props
   * Limitation - attributes are only strings
 * Re-render based on changes

 ---

-# Pros and Cons to Going Buildless
+# Compare Vanilla to Framework

-Pros:
+Vanilla Pros:
 * More browser native

-Cons:
-* Build tools can actually be really nice.
-* Frameworks take care of tons of boilerplate.

----

-# Compare Buildless to Framework

 Examples of boilerplate that framework takes care of